erica925/team-generation-project/README.md

 and program enrollment).

 To run the program:
 -
 - Download the jar file and open command prompt
-- Extract from the jar file (jar xf team_generation_project.jar) the readme file, and the sample input file called "test.csv" which shows the required format
 - Run the jar file (java -jar team_generation_project.jar)
 - A window will open with checkboxes for each of the optimization criteria.
 Select each of the criteria you wish to use, select the group size, and select your input file.